Aphelion Lore

 Fourth God?

-This is the story that Kjelchaikhan himself swears by.
-He speaks these words to his priests as utter gospel.
-The Land God, however, is known for the art of the lie.
-He seems to do it for his own amusement.
-Most of the mortal ves understand this story as an allegory on how the Shadowside realms may have come into existance.
-Though the Land God swears this to not be the case, he seems to possess a bizarre sense of humor, so his sincerity is not always what it seems.
+The story is one that Kjelchaikhan Himself swears by, and He speaks these words to His priests as divine truth.
+The Land God, however, is known for the art of the lie, something He does for His own unfathomable amusement.
+Most of the mortal ves understand this story as an allegory on how the Shadowside realms may have come into existence.
 The only other witness to the event, Time God Kalakay, has refused to comment on the subject.
-When asked, he will simply reply that his father loves to tell stories.
+When asked, he will simply reply that his Father loves to tell stories.

 Pre-war Geopolitics